Good news, Treasure Valley utility customers: Your bills will go down. Here's why.

 The Idaho Public Utilities Commission announced the rate decreases Friday.
 They are retroactive to June 1.

-Typical residential costumers are expected to see $7.04 decrease in their monthly power bills and a $0.015 drop per therm in their gas bills, the PUC said.
+Typical residential customers are expected to see a $7.04 decrease in their monthly power bills and a $0.015 drop per therm in their gas bills, the PUC said.
 The commission did not say how much a typical water bill would fall.

 Idaho Power's rates also fell because of the fixed-cost adjustment (FCA) and power-cost adjustment (PCA), a pair of annual cost adjustments based on consumer energy use and power supply costs, respectively.